12zamu/github-certification-preparation-guide/content/exams/github-administration.md

 </p>
 </details>

-### What is the docker command to publish a container image on GitHub Packages ?
+### What is the docker command to publish a container image into GitHub Packages ?

 <details><summary>show</summary>
 <p>